Acne is a recurring issue in many adolescents and young adults, though it affects people of all ages.

 How To Treat Acne Conglobata?

 You should never attempt to treat severe inflammatory blemishes at home.
-This type of lesions strictly requires medical attention.
+This type of lesion strictly requires medical attention.

 Your dermatologist will prescribe an adequate approach to treat nodules in cysts after your consultation and these treatments may include:

 - Antibiotics such as amoxicillin or tetracycline

 - Oral contraceptives to treat hormonal-related acne conditions